 First aid is usually taught, at request, later in life, but why aren’t first aid teachings encouraged among youngsters?
 First aid training provides highly sought after skills that bring various opportunities with it, so you’re never too young to learn the basics.
 Neglecting the importance of first aid could be to the detriment of society, especially since young people are unable to assess risk evaluation in the same way as adults.
 Educating youngsters accordingly is vital, so this article will evaluate the importance of first aid training for young people.

 Should First Aid Be Taught at School?

 Advocates have long argued for first aid to become a compulsory aspect of the school curriculum.
-This notion was supported by public health supporters in D.C., who recently urged decision makers to make first aid training a requirement at schools.
-Further support was received from the American Academy of Pediatrics, who have instrumentally taken active steps to influence local regulations.
+This notion was supported by public health supporters in D.C., who recently urged decision-makers to make first aid training a requirement at schools.
+Further support was received from the American Academy of Pediatrics, which have instrumentally taken active steps to influence local regulations.
 The need for increased first aid training and awareness is critical during a time when kids don’t know how to respond to emergencies.